-The best way to learn about The Joy School is to take a tour and ask questions.
-Parent tours are done regularly throughout the school year and are a required step in our admissions process.
+The best way to learn about The Joy School and the first required step in the process is to attend a parent tour.
+Once you register for a parent tour, you will receive access to our online application.
+Parent tours are held regularly throughout the school year and are a required step in our admissions process.

-After attending a parent tour, you will receive information on how to create an admissions portal account.
+After registering for a parent tour, you will receive information on how to create an admissions portal account.
 The Admissions Portal is our online system where you can complete an application, upload all required documents, track the progress of the completion of your application and communicate with our admissions team.

 Student interviews are only scheduled after all forms and fees have been received.